 To make Japanese Castella Cake, you will need the following ingredients:

 - Eggs: Castella cake doesn’t contain any chemical rising agents like baking powder or baking soda.
 The rise is reliant on whipped egg whites, and a higher egg yolk ratio is used to create a rich flavor and bold yellow color.
+I use large eggs, each white is approximately 34g and each yolk is about 17g.

 - Flour: Traditional castella is typically made with bread flour to give it a stable and almost chewy texture, however I like to add a small amount of cake flour to give it a slightly lighter and fluffier texture.